MatweyZhukov/Marvel-App/README.md

 if you wanna test my app, do next:

-enter in your terminal "npx create-react-app employees";
+1) enter in your terminal "npx create-react-app employees";
-download my folders and then replace them in your folder "employees", wait;
+2) download my project and then replace them in your folder, wait;
-enter next text "cd employees", "npm start".
+3) enter next text "cd your folder", "npm start".

 It's done!